layoutBox/StackViewLayout/README.md

 <br>

-Extremely Fast StackView without auto layout.
+Fast StackView without auto layout.
 Concise syntax, intuitive, readable & chainable.
 Stacks easily many views horizontally or vertically.
 Greatly inspired by CSS Flexbox.

+Compare to UIStackView, StackView inherits from UIView, and layout all views added using `UIView.addSubviews` (no arrangedSubViews).
+This give you access to background color, transparency, round corners, transforms, ...

 StackView can be used with Autolayout and Storyboards, but it was mainly designed for manual layout.